abdeljabarW/wiggli-docs/sending-emails.md

 ];
 ```

-### Link the {NotificationName}EmailWasPrepared event to NotificationProjector and SendCreateReviewEmail
+### Link the {EmailName}EmailWasPrepared event to NotificationProjector and SendCreateReviewEmail

 ```php
 <?php